sabinpoudel/Autonomous_Drifting_NMPC_in_JAX/README.md

 v_x.
 ```

-These residuals softly penalize violations of admissible operating envelopes while maintaining differentiability of the nonlinear least-squares problem.
+These soft residuals penalize violation of admissible operating bounds on steering angle, sideslip magnitude, and longitudinal speed.
+The use of smooth softplus penalties keeps the optimization problem differentiable, which is important for gradient-based nonlinear least-squares solvers.

 ---

-### Nonlinear Least-Squares Objective

-The resulting nonlinear least-squares optimal control problem is
+The nonlinear least-squares optimal control problem is

 ```math
 \min_{U}